Nancy O'Dell: Early career

 O'Dell began her broadcasting career as a reporter and anchor at WPDE-TV in Myrtle Beach, South Carolina.
 She later worked as morning news anchor and crime reporter at WCBD-TV in Charleston, South Carolina.
 While there, her reports on the lenient police approach to DUI cases led to a State Law Enforcement Division investigation that resulted in authorities issuing more stringent directive for such cases.
 She was honored by the Associated Press with the Best Report of the Year Award (all media, South Carolina).
-In 1993, she joined NBC's WTVJ in Miami, co-anchoring the 5:30 pm news with Jackie Nespral.
+In 1993, she joined NBC's WTVJ in Miami, co-anchoring the 5:30 p.m. news with Jackie Nespral.
 O'Dell left that station in 1995 to move to Las Vegas.
 While there she worked as an entertainment reporter for the nationally syndicated tabloid show A Current Affair until the show ended in 1996.